 And follow these food safety rules:

 - Wash hands often.
 This includes before and after eating.
-If you’re unable to wash your hands, a hand sanitizer with at least 60% alcohol may help reduce bacteria and germs.
+If you’re unable to wash your hands, using a hand sanitizer with at least 60% alcohol may help reduce bacteria and germs.

-- Cook to proper temperatures.
+- Cook foods to proper temperatures.
 Use a food thermometer to be sure cooked food has reached a safe internal temperature.

 - When possible, refrigerate promptly below 40°F. Of course, if you don't have a fridge, pack perishable food, including meat or poultry, with plenty of ice or ice packs in a well-insulated cooler to keep the temperature below 40°F. Store leftovers in small, clean covered containers in the cooler only if it still has ice.
 And keep the cooler in as cool a place as possible.